Risk-Based Authentication as an Alternative to Restrict User Access Option in Identity Authentication

 Create User Group

 Assign Users to the Group

-    - Choose the User Management tile under User and Authorizations in the Administration Console for Identity Authentication service.
+- Choose the User Management tile under User and Authorizations in the Administration Console.

-    - Choose the user Donna Moore to assign her to the “HR” user group.
+- Choose user Donna Moore to assign her to the “HR” user group.

 - Choose the User Groups tab and then the Assign Groups button.

 - Select the checkbox next to the group you want to assign the user to and save your changes.Now the user is a member of that group.
 You can check this by choosing the User Groups tile in the Administration Console and selecting your group.